-7.2. checklimits.sh - Tool to update torque comment field reflecting resource limits checklimits.sh is available under hod_install_location/support folder.
+7.2. checklimits.sh - Tool to update torque comment field reflecting resource limits checklimits.sh is available under hod\install\location/support folder.
 This is a shell script and can be run directly as sh checklimits.sh or as ./checklimits.sh after enabling execute permissions.
-Torque and Maui binaries should be available on the machine where the tool is run and should be in the path of the shell script process.
 In order for this tool to be able to update comment field of jobs from different users, it has to be run with torque administrative privileges.
 This tool has to be run repeatedly after specific intervals of time to frequently update jobs violating constraints, for e.g. via cron.
 Please note that the resource manager and scheduler commands used in this script can be expensive and so it is better not to run this inside a tight loop without sleeping.